 - Simple key / value files, used for example by vue-i18n or react-intl.

 - Files with nested keys.

 - JSON i18next files

 - go-i18n JSON files

+- · gotext JSON files

-- WebExtension JSON - ARB File
+- WebExtension JSON

+- ARB File

 JSON translations are usually monolingual, so it is recommended to specify a base file with (what is most often the) English strings.